btschwertfeger/kraken-infinity-grid/doc/getting-started.rst

 Monitoring
 ----------

-Trades as well as open positions can be monitored at `Kraken`_.
+Trades as well as open positions can be monitored at `Kraken`_, where they can also be managed.
+Keep in mind that canceling via UI is possible, but placing orders that the algorithm will manage is not possible, as it only manages orders that it has placed.

 .. figure:: _static/images/kraken_dashboard.png
     :width: 600